rjwalls/CS4401-notes/2020-02-02-adversarial_ml.md

 Optional materials:
- - [Researchers Fooled a Google AI Into Thinking a Rifle Was a Helicopter][gg_matsakis].
+ - [Researchers Fooled a Google AI Into Thinking a Rifle Was a Helicopter][gg_matksakis].
 This article describes an attack very similar to the street sign article, but performed on a black box system---one the attackers had no internal access to.
 As you read, think about how the writer describes the computer vision system: are they anthropomorphizing it?
 Is that